Fading Echoes of Interaction: Probing Centuries of Preexplosion Mass-Loss in Four Type IIn Supernovae

 We therefore conclude that SN 2014ab is not detected at the current epoch.
-We additionally re-analyzed 2015 data of the SN at higher resolution, and found a weak detection (along with host galaxy flux density in line with the 2023/2025 values).
+We additionally re-analyzed 2015 data of the SN at higher resolution (ID 15A-129), and found a weak detection (along with host galaxy flux density in line with the 2023/2025 values).

 SNe 2013L and 2015da were also not detected in any radio observations.
 We calculated upper limits for these sources using the RMS in a region several times the beam size centered on the source location.
-A statistically significant measurement is represented by a \eq{3\sigma} detection; thus, flux and luminosity upper limits were determined using \eq{3\times\mathrm{RMS}} (reported in Figures \ref{fig:GMRT} and \ref{fig:luminosities}, and Table \ref{table:r_observations}).
+A statistically significant measurement is represented by a \eq{3\sigma} detection; thus, flux and luminosity upper limits were determined using \eq{3\times\mathrm{RMS}} (reported in Figures \ref{fig:luminosities} and \ref{fig:GMRT}, and Table \ref{table:r_observations}).

 We detected radio emission from KISS15s in all VLA bands (see Figure \ref{fig:r_im_K15s} for selected observations).
 We used the CARTA Image Fitting tool to fit 2D Gaussian models to the source emission in each band, from which we measured the flux density (from the integrated flux) and calculated corresponding luminosities.
 The radio spectrum of KISS15s is shown in Figure \ref{fig:k15s_r_fits}, and the results from fitting are detailed in Table \ref{table:r_observations}.